Dermot Mulroney biography

 Kansas City, and joined Kyle MacLachlan and Elisabeth Shue in the paranoiac power-outage flick The Trigger Effect.

 He next appeared in Roland Joffe's "sarcastic thriller" Goodbye, Lover (1999) with Patricia Arquette and Mary-Louise Parker.
 Since then, he has worked in a number of acclaimed films such as The Safety of Objects (2001) with Glenn Close and About Schmidt (2002) starring Jack Nicholson, and garnered even more female fans with his sexy turn as a hustler with a heart of gold in the romantic comedy The Wedding Date (2005).
-His most recent films include the role of Colonel Schwarzkopf alongside Leonardo DiCaprio in the biopic J. Edgar (2011), as well as the thriller The Grey (2012) with Liam Neeson.
+Some of his other films include playing the role of Colonel Schwarzkopf alongside Leonardo DiCaprio in the biopic J. Edgar (2011), as well as the thriller The Grey (2012) with Liam Neeson.

 When not on set, Mulroney occupies his time playing the cello, mandolin and the dobro in an eclectic